marcelo-caetano/sound-morphing/README.md

 ## Dependencies

 The file *run_smt_dependencies.txt* lists all file dependencies.
 All required *.m* files can be found in this SMT repository.
 However, the SMT also requires the Matlab signal processing toolbox.

+## Acknowledgements

+This work is financed by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within grant SFRH/BPD/115685/2016.